kohler/hotcrp/devel/apidoc/events.md

 > Retrieve recent activity

-Return a page of recent reviewing activity visible to the caller — newly submitted reviews and comments — most recent first.
+Return a page of recent reviewing activity visible to the caller—newly submitted reviews and comments—most recent first.
 Available to reviewers.

 Results are paged in blocks of up to 10 events.
 Each request returns events strictly before the `from` timestamp (a UNIX time, defaulting to now).
 To fetch